 babywith him to get some me-time.
 It is good bonding for him and baby! -Cheryl

 - Let daddy take some of the work to care for baby.
 A lot of time as new moms, we just naturally start to do everything for baby- don’t!
 Include your husband and ask him for help so he feels included.
 This will help develop family unity rather than him feeling left out of it. -Leah

-- When our first two daughters were younger we teamed up with two other couples in our Small Group that also had two children each.
+- When our first two daughters were younger we teamed up with two other couples in our Small Group.
 We would take turns on a Saturday morning; two couples would go on a date while the third couple would watch all of the children then we would rotate.
 We chose mornings so that everyone was in a good mood and we didn’t need to worry about bed-time, etc. -Anna

 - Weather permitting, take a stroll at a local park- it’s free! -Rachael

 - Pack a picnic and just drive.
 You never know what you might find along the way. -Mikayla

 - Go out to eat, even if it’s challenging with